10 June 2020 Paris

 Investigating conglomerate effects can be particularly difficult, as it is not straightforward to identify when they are likely to arise.
 Information gathering, addressing uncertainty in the development of the market, and assessing remedies for conglomerate effects are some of the key challenges faced by competition authorities in these cases.

-All related documentation will be made available on this page.
+All related materials for the discussion are available on this page.

 Marc Bourreau Bio